pbloem/peterbloem.nl/blog/pca-4.md

 <aside>As before, we only get a perfect solution if $\gc{\Sig}$ is square or wide (assuming it's full rank).
 If it's tall, we have a bunch of rows we can't control, and we have to settle for the orthogonal projection.
 </aside>

 Now, what do we do if $\X$ is rank deficient?
-If we follow the simple defition of the pseudoinverse, and fill in the SVD, we get stuck at:
+If we follow the simple definition of the pseudoinverse, and fill in the SVD, we get stuck at:

 $$\X^\dagger \overset{?}{=} \left( \rc{\V}\gc{\Sig}^2\rc{\V}^T \right)^{-1} \rc{\V}\gc{\Sig}\rc{\U}^T \p$$